 Bedside manner.
-The GMC encourages UK medical courses to teach the importance of effective communication to ‘Tomorrow’s Doctors, including demonstrating how to break bad news, discuss sensitive issues or plan treatment with vulnerable patients.
+The GMC encourages UK medical courses to teach the importance of effective communication to “Tomorrow’s Doctors”, including demonstrating how to break bad news, discuss sensitive issues or plan treatment with vulnerable patients.

 So, if we assume the hospitals have efficient processes, then what about the consultation itself?
-If you ask any clinician who sees patients in a clinic, they will tell you that the questions they ask the patients, the physical examination and what the patient tells you is only part of the information they use to assess the patient in a face to face consultation.
+If you ask any clinician who sees patients in a clinic, they will tell you that the questions they ask the patients, the physical examination and what the patient tells you are only part of the information they use to assess the patient in a face to face consultation.
 Non-verbal cues are often a very important part of the overall assessment.

-The challenge then, is to figure out how to ensure the assessment of the patient is not compromised without those non-verbal and visual cues that a clinician might ordinarily use.
+The challenge then is to figure out how to ensure the assessment of the patient is not compromised without those non-verbal and visual cues that a clinician might ordinarily use.
 Are there skills that can be learned when assessing patients over the phone or via a video call?
-Perhaps tone of voice, pauses in the response to questions or possibly even the questions that are asked might need to be different from the ones normally asked in a face to face clinic?
+Perhaps the tone of voice, pauses in the response to questions or possibly the questions that are asked might need to be different from the ones normally asked in a face to face clinic?

 It may be possible to develop and learn these new skills, and in time, research studies may be published and student courses developed on best practice for virtual consultations.
-But technology also affords the clinician another effective means of supporting their virtual consultation, specifically with the use of Patient Reported Outcome Measures and other validated questionnaires that can assist an assessment by providing the clinician with another valuable element of quantifiable information, even where the responses to questions are subjective.
+But technology also affords the clinician another effective means of supporting their virtual consultation, specifically with the use of Patient Reported Outcome Measures (PROMs) and other validated questionnaires that can assist an assessment by providing the clinician with another valuable element of quantifiable information, even where the responses to questions are subjective.

 Some NHS clinics have already embraced the digital future and are already using PROMs and other questionnaires to successfully monitor patients, not just with chronic diseases but also to help prioritise the huge backlog of acute patients on waiting lists.
 This approach is allowing the clinical team to easily monitor patients remotely, assisting with decisions on treatment and priority.
 Surely this has to be a good thing and a better approach to treating patients based on time on a waiting list?

-Without a doubt, well organised virtual clinics, with efficient processes and the right clinical information easily at hand, have huge potential value to the NHS and its’ patients, delivering cost savings, productivity enhancements, optimising use of clinicians’ time and a better service to patients.
+Without a doubt, well organised virtual clinics, with efficient processes and the right clinical information easily at hand, have huge potential value to the NHS and its’ patients, delivering cost savings, productivity enhancements, optimising the use of clinicians’ time and better service to patients.
 The question is, can this be effectively implemented across the whole of the NHS as a new standard?
 Only time will tell.

 If you would like any further information on using PROMs to monitor patients remotely, or to assist in the prioritisation of elective patients, please contact us on 0333 014 6363 or at email@example.com.